MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/setjmp.md

 |-------------|---------------------|
 |**`setjmp`**|\<setjmp.h>|

-For additional compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).
+For more compatibility information, see [Compatibility](../../c-runtime-library/compatibility.md).

 ## Example